ryanrolds/sentinel_assembly/README.md

 ## Analysis

-Well optimized versions for both examples have slightly different characteristis.
-If branch prediction guesses correctly the jumps in `normal.c` would perform slightly faster, but much slower if one, or the more, of the predictions fail.
+Well optimized versions for both examples have slightly different characteristics.
+If branch prediction guesses correctly the jumps in `normal.c` would perform slightly faster, but much slower if one, or more, of the predictions fail.
 While `sentinal.c` would be slower in some cases, it would faster and more consistent when receiving unbiased input.

 More information: https://github.com/xiadz/cmov